Alien Worlds NFTs sell out in first ETH-WAX Dutch auction

 ZUG, Switzerland, Oct.
-15, 2020 (GLOBE NEWSWIRE) -- via CryptoCurrencyWire -- Alien Worlds (alienworlds.io), the NFT DeFi metaverse created by the team that pioneered the decentralised autonomous community (DAC) and tokenised block producer eosDAC, has sold out its inaugural NFT sale in the first-ever Dutch auction on the WAX Blockchain.
+15, 2020 (GLOBE NEWSWIRE) -- via CryptoCurrencyWire -- Alien Worlds (alienworlds.io), the NFT DeFi metaverse created by the team that pioneered the decentralized autonomous community (DAC) and tokenized block producer eosDAC, has sold out its inaugural NFT sale in the first-ever Dutch auction on the WAX Blockchain.

 Alien Worlds is the only NFT DeFi project cross-denominated on both Ethereum and WAX.
 Gamers farm the metaversal ERC-20 token, Trilium, using NFT land and tools.
 NFT cards confer gameplay advantages in mining and fighting, and power is expressed by participants staking the ERC-20 Trilium token to planets, each of which is a DAC with dedicated elected leadership.